Zir0-93/zir0-93.github.io/_posts/2019-01-05_cd-serverless-architecture.md

 description: Serverless is the new Buzz word in town being promoted by cloud service providers designed to allow organizations to focus on developing applications, and not on managing infrastructure.
 However, the need for minimizing the risk in the software development cycle for these applications is not such a new concept.
 In most organizations, code delivered by developers is typically required to flow through multiple environments (test, staging, etc..) to ensure it works as expected before it is deployed to production.
 That said, Servless Architectures introduce a unique set of challenges that need to be considered when running a multi-environment setup.
 In this article, I'll go over a few best practices for managing multi-environment serverless architectures.
 excerpt_separator: <!--more-->
 ---
-*Serverless* is the new Buzz word in town being promoted by cloud service providers designed to allow organizations to focus on **developing applications**, and not on **managing infrastructure**.
-However, the need for minimizing the risk in the software development cycle for these applications is not such a new concept.
-In most organizations, code delivered by developers is typically required to flow through multiple environments (test, staging, etc..) to ensure it works as expected before it is deployed to production.
+*Serverless* is the new Buzz word in town being promoted by cloud service providers.
+It's designed to allow organizations to focus on **developing applications**, and not on **managing infrastructure**; however, the need for minimizing the risk in the software development cycle for these applications is not such a new concept.
+In most organizations, code delivered by developers typically flows through multiple environments (test, staging, etc..) to ensure it works as expected before it is deployed to production.
 That said, Servless Architectures introduce a unique set of challenges that need to be considered when running a multi-environment setup.
 In this article, I'll go over a few best practices for managing multi-environment serverless architectures.
 <!--more-->

 ![cd_img](/images/Continuous-Delivery-and-Deployment.jpg)